SV592/ML/README.md

 # Machine Learning Algorithms Repository

-Welcome to the **Machine Learning Algorithms Repository**!
 This repository contains Jupyter Notebooks implementing various foundational machine learning algorithms.
 Each notebook is designed to be beginner-friendly, with detailed explanations and examples, making it suitable for both learning and experimentation.

 ## Included Algorithms